DavidJKTofan/davidjktofan.me/content/post/cloudflare-workers/index.md

 ## What is Cloudflare Workers

-_Cloudflare Workers is a serverless application platform running on Cloudflare's global cloud network Open external link in over 200 cities around the world, offering both free and paid plans._
+_Cloudflare Workers is a serverless application platform running on Cloudflare's global cloud network in over 200 cities around the world, offering both free and paid plans._

 Developer Docs: https://developers.cloudflare.com/workers/